1852 - 20 December 1852

 The Burmese were drawn into a war they neither wanted nor were ready for.
 The army was led by the lord of Dabayin, son of the Maha Bandula and a career military man.
 But despite an energetic resistance at Pegu, thirty years of technological advance on the British side and few improvements on the Burmese side meant that the defenders had little hope.

-He was accompanied by his brother the prince of Kanaung as well as many armed retainers.
+Mindon was accompanied by his brother the prince of Kanaung as well as many armed retainers.
 More men were recruited and organized, and before long, along the banks of the Irrawaddy, they were able to smash the loyalist troops sent out against them.
 When they then appeared on the outskirts of Ava, at the head of their new army, their pennants flying against the low blue green hills in the clear November light, the nobility, not wishing for more bloodshed, changed sides.
 Two of the court’s most powerful ministers, the lords of Kyaukmaw and Yenangyaung, convinced the Household Guards to stand down.
 The gates were thrown open, and Mindon and Kanaung entered the great teak ramparts unopposed.
-It was more a coup than anything else, and now a new generation was in charge.
+It was more a coup than anything else, and put a new generation was in charge.

 On 20 December 1852 the British East India Company defeated the forces of the king of Burma and annexed Rangoon and Lower Burma to their Indian empire, ending the second Anglo-Burmese war.

-(Extracted from ‘The River of Lost Footsteps’ by Thant Myint-U)
+~Extracted from ‘The River of Lost Footsteps’ by Thant Myint-U

 Explore more in Late Konbaung Myanmar and the English Wars (1824-1885AD)